Chris Sheridan (writer): Career and later life

-Due to low ratings, Family Guy was cancelled at the end of its second season.
+Due to low ratings, the cancellation of Family Guy was announced for the end of its second season, though it was unexpectedly continued.
 While the show was on hiatus, Sheridan became a writer for the sitcom Titus and also wrote several episodes for the sitcom Yes, Dear.
 He returned to the show after it was revived for a fourth season, writing "The Fat Guy Strangler".
 Sheridan would later write the episodes "Peter's Daughter", "Peter-assment" and "Burning Down the Bayit".
 He penned the Road to... episode "Road to the North Pole" along with Danny Smith, and wrote the episode "Save the Clam".
 Sheridan continues to write for the show, with his most recent credit being the seventeenth season episode "Dead Dog Walking".
 Sheridan also infrequently provides voices for several small characters on the show, such as recurring character James William Bottomtooth III.
 In 2011, Sheridan wrote a television pilot entitled Lovelives for NBC.
 It was to star Ryan Hansen.
 Although a pilot was ordered and filmed, it did not continue.

 Sheridan has received several nominations for awards for his work on Family Guy.
 At the 52nd Primetime Emmy Awards, Sheridan was nominated for a Primetime Emmy Award for Outstanding Original Music and Lyrics for writing the song "We Only Live to Kiss Your Ass."
-He wrote that "It was a strange experience at the Emmys ... my song was called, 'We Only Live to Kiss Your Ass.'
+He wrote that "it was a strange experience at the Emmys.
 I laughed out loud when the presenter had to list that song as one of the nominations alongside normal songs written by people like Marvin Hamlisch."
 Along with the other producers of the series, he was nominated for a Primetime Emmy Award for Outstanding Animated Program in 2005 for "North by North Quahog" at the 57th Primetime Emmy Awards, and again in 2006 for "PTV" at the 58th.
-Also in 2006, Sheridan won a DVD Exclusive Award for writing the "Stewie B. Goode" segment of the Family Guy direct to video film Stewie Griffin: The Untold Story.
+Also in 2006, Sheridan won a DVD Exclusive Award for writing the "Stewie B. Goode" segment of the Family Guy direct-to-video film Stewie Griffin: The Untold Story.
 He shared the award with writer Gary Janetti.
 2008 saw Sheridan receive another Outstanding Animated Program nomination, for "Blue Harvest", at the 60th Primetime Emmy Awards.
 2008 also saw him receive a nomination for a British Academy Television Award for Best International and in 2009 he was nominated for a Primetime Emmy Award for Outstanding Comedy Series at the 61st Primetime Emmy Awards; both awards were for Family Guy in general.

 Sheridan splits his time between Los Angeles and Connecticut, and has a daughter.
 When asked if being a parent affected his style of humor, Sheridan responded that he found himself "a little less forgiving of pedophile jokes."

-He created the show Resident Alien - Duguay, Rob (March 11, 2021).
-"Brown Bird's music lives on in Syfy series 'Resident Alien'".
-The Providence Journal.
-Retrieved March 15, 2021.
+He created the show Resident Alien based on the comic of the same name.